debadri16/ZomatoPlus/README.md

 jdbc:h2:file:zomatoplus
 ```

-####Steps to open database
+#### Steps to open database

-- Hit this URL while the project is running
+1. Hit the below URL while the project is running

 ```
-localhost:8080/database
+- localhost:8080/database
 ```

 - asdasd